shredder67/geo-weather/README.md

 # geo-weather
 compact Windows to retrieve weather by your GPS location
 # About
-This project was created forlearning purposes by using best OOP design practices, demonstrating usage of latest Python linting features and working with REST API for retrieving weather data.
+This project was created for learning purposes: usage of best OOP design practices, latest Python linting features and working with REST API for retrieving weather data.
 It doesn't require any additional packages to run locally, however ```config.py``` with my pesronal openweather url is not present for obvious reasons.